 The simple answer is not necessarily an easy one: by managing the most pertinent KPIs, as well as incorporating systems that allow you to benchmark between stores in your network.

 To do this in the decentralized environment inherent to franchises, you need to be proactive when thinking about the indicators you are going to monitor to track.

 In this article, our focus is on some of the most relevant KPIs to follow, as a Franchise Manager, in order to drive sales and quickly identify operational issues.

 Here are 8 KPIs to monitor to ensure your business is healthy:

 1. GROSS SALES

-Gross sales are the total sale transactions within a certain time period.
-It represents the amount a store earned and recorded from the sales of its product.
+Gross sales account for the total number of sale transactions made within a certain time period and represent the amount a store earned and recorded from the sales of its product.

-Gross Sales is also defined as the Sales Revenues for a store, before deduction Sales Allowances, Sales Discounts, and Sales Return (Net Sales are the Gross Sales minus the following three figures).
+Gross Sales is also defined as the Sales Revenues for a store, before the deduction of Sales Allowances, Sales Discounts, and Sales Returns (Net Sales are the Gross Sales minus the following three figures).

 Gross sales is an important metric, especially for retail businesses, because it reflects the total amount of revenue a store brings in over a period of time and can be used to show customers’ buying habits.

 This indicator is often analyzed in relation to Net Sales, in order to monitor the evolution of these two values over a given period and to control if there are problems related to product production costs or if there are too many promotions over a given period.